brookstalley/luminous-particle/README.md

 - HSIColor: class to model colors in HSI; directly from TeensyLED
 - Mode: base class that defines how lighting modes offer start, run, and end functions

-- HSILight: a light fixture that has a CompositeModule in it and is addressable on an OutputInterface

 - OutputInterface: base class for methods to set emitter brightnesses.
 - OutputPCA9685: derived from OutputInterface; wraps the PCA9685 I2C PWM controller.
+- E131: A fork with minor changes to accomodate Luminous' debugging mechanism.

+- HSILight: a light fixture that has a CompositeModule in it and is addressable on an OutputInterface.
+Optionally has a TemperatureInterface to monitor temperature.
+Optionally has an E131 to receive commands.
+Currently only supports 16-bit HSI mode.

 - TemperatureInterface: base class for temperature reading
 - TemperatureAds1115: derived from TemperatureInterface; wraps the Ads1115 I2C PWM controller.